How to tattoo realistic portraits | 10 MASTERS

 Once again, to tattoo Realism, you must know how to draw Realism first.

-A good artist trains by working on the skin, but mostly, by constantly practising on paper.
+A good artist trains by working on the skin, but mostly, by constantly practicing on paper.

 To understand features, proportions, dimensions and volumes, it's necessary to do an exercise of visual analysis that can only be achieved through drawing.